 Fig. 7. (left) This hen did not show signs of sickness when it was put in the basket with chicks but died of acute Newcastle disease 4 h later.
 Fig 8. (right) A hen with Fowl Pox pimples on the comb

-Infectious Bursa Disease (Gumboro) (Fig. 9) is common in hatcheries and birds are likely to be infected by the time they are acquired.
+Infectious Bursa Disease (Gumboro) (Fig. 9) is common in hatcheries and birds are likely to be infected by the time they are acquired by the farmer.
 It is spread through feed, water and faeces.
-It affects young chicken aged 2-6 weeks.
-It is rare in indigenous birds.
+It affects young chicks aged 2-6 weeks.
+Gumboro is rare in indigenous birds.
 Symptoms include diarrhoea, sleepiness and depression, ruffled feathers, and trembling of the head.
-Mortality is between 50 and 80%.
+Mortality is between 50% and 80%.
 The disease causes immuno-supression, predisposing the bird to other infections.
 It can be controlled by vaccinating the chicken when they are 2-6 weeks old through drinking water.

 Fig. 9.
 Death caused by Infectious bursa disease

 External parasites infest poultry houses and breed in cracks of the buildings.
 The species commonly found include lice, mites, fleas and ticks, though very rare.
 They affect all ages of birds but are severe in chicks.
 They are spread by infected birds and pets.

 Lice lay eggs on the feathers and suck blood from chicken, causing discomfort.

 Mites do not live on the host but in cracks in the poultry houses.
 They suck blood from the birds at night and return to the cracks during the day.
 In severe infections, birds become anaemic.

 Fleas suck blood from birds after which they drop and lay eggs in the litter.
 The eggs mature to adult fleas.
 They can survive for up to a month without feeding.